HW-Wright/python-project-3/README.md

 # Python Monthly Budget
-My third portfolio project uses Python code from the run.py file to read, retrive and update data in a Google Sheet.
-The primary purpose of the project is to both maintain a historical record of the user's spending in various areas, and present the user with an accurate change in spending from the previous month, in the form of a percentage.
+My third portfolio project uses Python code from the run.py file to read, retrieve and update data in a Google Sheet.
+The primary purpose of the project is to both maintain a historical record of the user's spending in various areas and present the user with an accurate change in spending from the previous month, in the form of a percentage.
 The program will have obvious use for the majority of people.

 [Please view the live project here!](https://python-project-3.herokuapp.com/)